cismet/integrity/README.md

 integrity
 =========

-A nifty framework to eun database integrity tests
+A nifty framework to run database integrity tests